Thedeezat/CSS-Art-Frank/README.md

 # Contributions
 Contributions to improve, optimize, or expand upon the Frank CSS Art are more than welcome!
 If you have suggestions or ideas, feel free to open an issue or submit a pull request.
-Let's make Frank even more impressive together.
+Let's make Frank even more impressive together 😊